 Others, including military veterans who’ve had a head injury, are also vulnerable to the disease.
 But people who play or have played contact sports face the highest risk.

 Kids and their parents should also be alert.
 Children who play these sports may have higher odds of getting a serious brain injury than even pro athletes.
 Youth football players take hits to the head nearly equal to that of college players -- and a child’s brain is less insulated than an adult’s, leaving the brain cells more sensitive to the shock of concussions.
+Some soccer leagues have banned "heading" the ball.

 How to Play It Safer